argoproject/Argo/docs/api/inc/taxonomies.rst

    :param Object|id|string $series:

    :returns: array $n array of all WP_Post objects answering the description of this series.
 May be 0, 1 or conceivably many.

-.. php:function:: largo_category_archive_posts()

-   Helper for getting posts in a category archive, excluding featured posts.

-   :param WP_Query $query:

-   :uses: largo_get_featured_posts_in_category

-.. php:function:: largo_get_featured_posts_in_category()

-   Get posts marked as "Featured in category" for a given category name.

-   :param string $category_name: the category to retrieve featured posts for.
-   :param integer $number: total number of posts to return, backfilling with regular posts as necessary.

-   :since: 0.5

-.. php:function:: largo_featured_thumbnail_in_post_array()

-   Return the first featured image thumbnail found in a given array of WP_Posts

-   Useful if you wint to create a thumbnail for a given taxonomy

-   :param array $n: array of WP_Post objects to iterate over

-   :returns: str|false $he HTML for the image, or false if no images were found.

-   :since: 0.5.3

-   :uses: largo_has_featured_media

-.. php:function:: largo_first_headline_in_post_array()

-   Return the first headline link for an array of WP_Posts

-   Useful if you want to link to an example post in a series.

-   :param array $n: array of WP_Post objects to iterate over

-   :returns: str $he HTML for the link

-   :since: 0.5.3